Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.6 Setup was friction-light with delivery handling the heavy lifting.
+Assembly 4.6 Setup felt easy because delivery handled the heavy lifting.

 Back Support 4.1 Upright support stayed consistent for laptop and TV posture.